Squats, and bench, and deadlifts, oh my!

 The New Generation Power Bar from Kabuki Strength is a mammoth of a powerlifting bar.
 It boasts the highest tensile rating of any bar out there, ranging from 250k to 258k.
 The shaft is 29 mm in diameter and the knurling is considered “industructable.”
 There's actually a video out there of Chris Duffin shredding the knurl on another power bar with that of the New Generation bar.
 Scary stuff, folks.

 The bar itself comes in three different coatings (in order from least resistant to corrosion to most resistant): zinc, black oxide, and electroless nickel.
 The sleeves are smooth, which I love, and they're operated by a bushing system.

 The biggest drawback of this bar is the price.
 Ranging from $599 to $665, this is a premier offering from Kabuki that is certainly not cheap.
-I have no doubt the bar is amazing and that it will last a lifetime, but the value as compared to some other quality powerlifting bars may not be as high.
+The bar is great (I own it) but the value as compared to some other quality powerlifting bars may not be as high.

 The bar is 29 mm in diameter with a tensile strength of 190,000.
 The knurling is considered “sticky” by many, but without the sharp & coarse knurling that some other power bars offer.
 If you incorporate a lot of volume work into your training, this knurl balance is a really nice feature.

 Perhaps the biggest selling point of this bar is its stainless steel shaft, which is of coarse the least corrosive option outside of the Cerakote coating that American Barbell first innovated.
 If you are training in humid environments, stainless steel should be a strong consideration.